 None of the young people graduating from college had enough money in the bank to get to Bulgaria and live there for a year.
 After all, they'd just spent four years in a Christian college.
 A few faced large student loans which need repaying.
 Ways had to be found to appropriately solicit support from family and friends.

-A key question was: Would people help these volunteers without cutting back on their support for General Budget?
+A key question was: Would people help these volunteers without cutting back on their support for the World Evangelism Fund?
 Would they give beyond what they were already doing for the denominational missions program?
 If not, all we would be doing would be shifting the same dollars from one area to another.
-In the long run, it would be damaging if this new volunteer program detracted from General Budget.
-In talking about doors we could not enter for lack of money, we didn't want to cast aspersions on the General Budget system.
+In the long run, it would be damaging if this new volunteer program detracted from the World Evangelism Fund.
+In talking about doors we could not enter for lack of money, we didn't want to cast aspersions on the World Evangelism Fund system.
 That very effective system has made the Church of the Nazarene a top missionary-sending denomination.

 When Hermann Gschwandtner talked with new team members, he told them to primarily seek prayer support, not finances.
 "It's primarily a spiritual battle," he has said repeatedly.